Harsh-Avinash/obodo/README.md

 # SOS_App

 A webapp to allow you to make quick requests for assistance to community members in the case of an emergency.

+_Submission by Team NoobGrammers to DevSpace by CSI-VIT 2021_